-Recommendation: We recommend including provisions of S.653/H.942, which has been heard by the Joint Committee on Financial Services, to require mortgage lenders to engage in mediation conferences with homeowners prior to foreclosure in order to explore alternatives to foreclosure.
+Recommendation: We recommend including provisions of S.653/H.942, An Act Establishing a Massachusetts Foreclosure Mediation Program, to require mortgage lenders to engage in mediation conferences with homeowners prior to foreclosure in order to explore alternatives to foreclosure.
 Lenders would also be required to provide accurate loan information to homeowners.
 Every New England state plus New York has some form of foreclosure conference or mediation.
 Learn more.